-This weekend we were visiting a Baptist church in a small town here in Ontario.
+A few summers ago, we visited a Baptist church in a small town here in Ontario.
 The atmosphere was fascinating.
 This is the kind of church where you stand when the pastor enters the sanctuary and wait for him to leave before you make for the exit.
 The opening processional was handled on an electric organ.
 The songs were sung by five people (including the pastor) accompanied only by a piano.
 And they were all songs in keys in which man was never meant to sing.

 They weren’t setting the world on fire with their talents.
 But you know what was cool?